 We then compare that to a cached version and for any changes, we prime the cache for that type as highlighted above.

 The short answer is not that we can think of.
 The main hurdle might be when we have to handle very large numbers of articles.
-At that point we might look to migrate to a local Sqlite or Redis solution for the box.
+At that point, we might look to migrate to a local SQLite or Redis solution for the stack.

-Search could be a problem, but again there are so many ways around that.
-And in those instances, we can query the Database directly and cache the search result.
+A search system could be a problem, but again there are so many ways around that.
+And in those instances, we can query the Database directly with prepared statements, obviously - and cache the search result.

-We delivered a website in a couple of weeks that's completely data driven, fast, easy to scale and easy to manage and extend in the future.
-This is really valuable in creating a key asset in a contemporary sales funnel, because it means you can deliver, test and iterate on design, really rapidly.
+We delivered a website in a couple of weeks that's totally data-driven, fast, easy to scale and easy to manage and extend in the future.
+This is really valuable in creating a key asset in a contemporary sales funnel, because it means you can deliver, test and iterate on the design, really rapidly.
+It has really helped our marketing efforts and we have seen the conversion rates on the new site increase 50 fold.

 Our speed tests all score highly and we've managed to add a few updates to the site really quickly.
 We're pretty stoked with version 1.o of the Metigy website and are looking forward to rolling out more updates soon.